-- On the approach of a train, the Protecting Foreman will communicate to the Contractor's Responsible Person, either by radio or by personal contact, that a train is approaching. - .2 After receiving the train information from the Protecting Foreman, the Contractor's Responsible Person shall ensure that all workers, equipment and materials are Clear Of The Track then communicate this to the Protecting Foreman. - .3 The Protecting Foreman will not authorize any trains through the working limits nor authorize cancellation of protection before receiving confirmation that all workers have been alerted, stopped working and the track is clear of workers and machinery. - .4 After the train has passed, no one is to foul the track until the Protecting Foreman has given the authorization.
-Authorization will be communicated to the Contractor's Responsible Person.

-.5 Clear Of The Track

-- To be Clear of the Tracks or Clearing of the Tracks means that all workers, equipment and material are in a location 5 metres (15 feet) from the track, which will allow the safe operation of trains. - .2 To be Clear of the Track shall be defined as: - All work has been stopped. - All workers are made aware of the approaching train and route to .2 be followed. - .3 All workers, equipment and material have been positioned beyond the clearance limits or at any other location deemed safe by CN.
-(Generally at least 5 metres (15 feet) from the nearest rail of the track on which the train is to pass with additional allowances for curvature and super elevation). - All off-track equipment by special approval less than 5 metres (15 feet) of the nearest rail has stopped working and operators have left their equipment. - .5 All off-track equipment more than 5 metres (15 feet) from the nearest rail has stopped working.
-Operators may remain in their cabs unless directed otherwise by the Contractor's Responsible Person. - All on-track equipment has been moved in the siding or other track as per the Protecting Foreman's instructions.
-Operators will leave their equipment unless directed otherwise by the Contractor's Responsible Person. - .7 Booms, cranes, or other similar equipment have been immobilized. - Provided there is no possible way for the worker to become unintentionally foul of a passing train, and at the discretion of the CN Supervisor, workers may continue working.
+- .2 After receiving the train information from the Protecting Foreman, the Contractor's Responsible Person shall ensure that all workers, equipment and materials are "Clear Of The Track" then communicate this to the Protecting Foreman. - .3 The Protecting Foreman will not authorize any trains through the working limits nor authorize cancellation of protection before receiving confirmation that all workers have been alerted, stopped working and the track is clear of workers and machinery. - .4 After the train has passed, no one is to foul the track until the Protecting Foreman has given the authorization.
+Authorization will be communicated to the Contractor's Responsible Person. - .5 Clear Of The Track - .1 To be "Clear of the Tracks" or "Clearing of the Tracks" means that all workers, equipment and material are in a location 5 metres (15 feet) from the track, which will allow the safe operation of trains. - .2 To be "Clear of the Track" shall be defined as: - .1 All work has been stopped. - .2 All workers are made aware of the approaching train and route to be followed. - .3 All workers, equipment and material have been positioned beyond the clearance limits or at any other location deemed safe by CN.
+(Generally at least 5 metres (15 feet) from the nearest rail of the track on which the train is to pass with additional allowances for curvature and super elevation). - .4 All off-track equipment by special approval less than 5 metres (15 feet) of the nearest rail has stopped working and operators have left their equipment. - .5 All off-track equipment more than 5 metres (15 feet) from the nearest rail has stopped working.
+Operators may remain in their cabs unless directed otherwise by the Contractor's Responsible Person. - .6 All on-track equipment has been moved in the siding or other track as per the Protecting Foreman's instructions.
+Operators will leave their equipment unless directed otherwise by the Contractor's Responsible Person. - .7 Booms, cranes, or other similar equipment have been immobilized. - .8 Provided there is no possible way for the worker to become unintentionally foul of a passing train, and at the discretion of the CN Supervisor, workers may continue working.

-TRACK PROTECTION
+9. TRACK PROTECTION